liedekef/fdatepicker/README.md

 For setting max/min hours or minutes values use `maxHours`, `minHours`, `maxMinutes`, `minMinutes`.
 You also could set time in `minDate`and `maxDate`.
 For setting hours you must use values between 0 and 23, event if 12 hours mode is on.
 Plugin will automatically transform given values to 12 hours format.

-Lets create calendar where user can choose time between 09:00 am and 06:00 pm on working days and on Saturday and Sunday between from 10:00 am to 04:00 pm.
+Lets create a calendar where the user can choose the time between 09:00 am and 06:00 pm on working days and on Saturday and Sunday between 10:00 am and 04:00 pm.
-Example:

 ```
 <input type='text' id='timepicker-actions-exmpl' />